 If the person likes written communication best, keep your messages short and simple.
 Let the person know the topic, do not assume anything, and keep your sentences short and to the point.
 Look directly at the deaf or hearing-impaired person after you write your message.
 If you and the other person can see each other’s facial expressions, communication will be easier and more accurate.

 2. Get the deaf or hearing-impaired person’s attention before speaking.
-Call out his or her name.
+Call out their name.
 If that doesn’t work, tap the person on the shoulder, wave, smile, or do something else that the person can see.

 3. Speak slowly and clearly, but do not yell or over pronounce any words.
 Doing that affects how your lips move, making it harder for the deaf person to read your lips.
 Try to speak each word clearly.
 Short sentences are easier to understand than long ones.
 Look directly at the deaf or hearing-impaired person when speaking.
 Do not turn away to look for a form or for any other reason.